Spontaneous branes formation: The Metric Choice

 with the radial extra coordinate $X^4 \equiv u$ and $X^{\mu}\equiv x^{\mu}, \mu=0,1,2,3.$ The angular coordinate $X^5=\theta$ varies in the finite region.
 We consider 6D space so that $D=4+n,\, n=2$ and the set of extra dimensional coordinates is $y=\{X^4,X^5\}=\{u,\theta\}$.
-The brane position in the radial extra coordinate is usually postulated \cite{Gherghetta_2000,Dantas:2015dca,2000PhRvL..85..240G, Oda_2000}.
-In our study, the extra-dimensional radial coordinate $u$ contains no information about the brane position and varies in the interval $-\infty <u<\infty $.
-The brane(s) are the result of numerical solutions of the generalized Einstein equations.
-They are formed spontaneously at some coordinate $u_*$ depending on random initial conditions.
+The brane position in the radial extra coordinate is usually postulated~\cite{Dantas:2015dca,2000PhRvL..85..240G, Oda_2000}. { By brane, we mean the subspace of the $4+{n}$-dimensional space--time under consideration in which the material fields are concentrated. } In our study, the position of the brane $u_*$ is determined by solving the equations of $f(R)$ gravity.
+They are formed spontaneously with the form determined by random initial conditions.
 The origin of the latter is closely related to the metric fluctuations during inflation.
-The specific brane position $u_*$ is one of the results of the calculation, but it is not fixed from the beginning.

-Sometimes, relations between the metric functions $e^{\gamma(u_*)}$ and $r(u_*)$ are postulated to avoid possible singularity \cite{Dantas:2015dca}.
-In this paper, we do not impose such restrictions assuming that the formed singularities are weak enough to be integrated.
-This subject has been discussed earlier \cite{Petriakova:2023klf,Bronnikov:2023lej} and around expression \eqref{f*R} here.
+Sometimes, relations between the metric functions $e^{\gamma(u_*)}$ and $r(u_*)$ are postulated to avoid possible singularities ~\cite{Dantas:2015dca}.
+In this paper, we do not impose such restrictions, assuming that the formed singularities are weak enough to be integrated.
+This subject has been discussed earlier~\cite{Rubin:2015pqa,Petriakova:2023klf,Bronnikov:2023lej}; see also the text around expression \eqref{f*R} of this paper.
+Such sharp peaks (the cusps) have been also discussed in a variety of papers, mostly in 5D models; see, e.g.,~\cite{Guo:2024izl}.

-We assume that the Hubble parameter $H(t)$ is a slowly varying function of time, consistent with the inflationary paradigm.
-Above we justified the approximation $H(t)\sim H \simeq const$, which greatly simplifies the analysis.
-In particular, all spatial derivatives of $\partial_{i=1,2,3}$ tend rapidly to zero with time,

-Here $F^i$ is an arbitrary vector.
-Since we are considering static solutions of the generalized Einstein equations, the time derivative is also zero.
-Therefore, we set $\partial_{\mu}\cdot =0$ in all the following equations.
-We also assume s-wave approximation omitting dependence on the extra angle coordinate $\theta$.
-Consequently, the extra metric and the field distributions depend only on the internal radial coordinate $u$ in the de Sitter stage.